 Whichever route you decide to take, the conveyancing fees will range from £500-£1,500.
 This is whether you’re selling your home privately, using a High Street estate agent or an online agent.

 That’s because the same amount of work will be necessary and there are no shortcuts to take to reduce this bill.
+The amount should cover all the legal fees for selling a house you need to be concerned about.

 So, while you could opt to use an online conveyancing because they’re cheaper, you will need to ensure that all of the paperwork is done correctly, and this is explained more clearly in another Property Road article about using solicitors and conveyancing firms.